Real-analytic geodesics in the Mabuchi space of K\"ahler metrics and quantization

 \end{prop} In this article, we study the initial value problem before and after application of ${\rm Hilb}_k$, and prove that the distance between the projected geodesic and the actual geodesic is small.
-Unfortunately, because the spaces $\mathcal{H}$ and $\mathcal{B}_k$ are negatively curved with very large or unbounded curvature, one cannot apply a Gronwall-type lemma, in the spirit of \cite{jost_riemannian_2008}, Corollary 4.6.1, to prove this claim using only Proposition \ref{prop:sung3.5}. \begin{theorem} Suppose that $\omega_0$ is real-analytic and let $\dot{\phi}_0\in C^{\omega}(M,\R)$.
-Let $\phi(t)$ denote the geodesic in $\mathcal{H}$ with initial value $(0,\dot{\phi}_0)$, which is well-defined for short time.
-For all $k\in \N$, let
+Unfortunately, because the spaces $\mathcal{H}$ and $\mathcal{B}_k$ are negatively curved with very large or unbounded curvature, one cannot apply a Grönwall-type lemma, in the spirit of \cite{jost_riemannian_2008}, Corollary 4.6.1, to prove this claim using only Proposition \ref{prop:sung3.5}.
+Nevertheless, under hypotheses of real-analyticity, we are able to prove closeness of the two geodesics for short times.